marcguery/varif/README.md

 Note that when the CDSalt field is empty and that the AAalt field contains '*(0/0)*', this means that both reference and mutated CDS sequences are identical (this can happen when an INDEL occurs at the edge of a CDS and an intron).

+## <a name="groups"></a>Sample groups

+Samples groups are used to determine which allele is differentially distributed based on the presence of true mutated samples and true reference samples between two groups.
+It is possible to separate samples into groups and look for alleles differentially distributed between those groups by providing the option `--comparison` with one of the keywords *families*,*selfself*, *lineages*, or *all* (the default).
+Samples are grouped into families or parental-offspring relationships according to the metadata from the PED file.
+Allele differential distribution can be compared:

+- between every combination of families (*families*),
+- within all members of each family (*selfself*),
+- between direct parents and offspring  (*lineages*),
+- or all-against-all VCF samples (*all*).

+The relationship between the two groups is symmetrical, meaning that alleles present in either group are candidates for being considered differentially distributed (see [Allelic distribution](#alleledistrib) for more information).

 # Filters

 ## Allele Sample Proportions (ASP)